fastai/course20/docs/start_aml.md

 This repository has examples showing you how to use FastAI on Azure ML.

 # Pricing
-The suggested VM size is **Standard_NC6_Promo**, which costs $1.152/hour.
+The suggested VM size is **Standard_NC6_Promo**, which costs ~$0.576/hour.
 The Standard NC6 is equipped with a on Nvidia K80 GPU.
 Read more about Azure Machine Learning pricing [here](https://azure.microsoft.com/en-ca/pricing/details/machine-learning/).
 VMs are pay as you go, so you must [stop the VM](#Shutting-down-your-compute) to end the billing.
+In addition to the above costs for a VM, three additional resources will be deployed for the Azure Machine Learning Studio that will incur additional charges, [Azure Container Registry Basic account](https://azure.microsoft.com/en-ca/pricing/details/container-registry/), [Azure Block Blob Storage (general purpose v1)](https://azure.microsoft.com/en-ca/pricing/details/storage/blobs/) and [Key Vault](https://azure.microsoft.com/en-ca/pricing/details/key-vault/).

-For those looking to use Azure Spot Instance follow instructions [here](https://forums.fast.ai/t/platform-azure/65527)
+For those looking to use Azure Spot Instance instead of the Azure Machine Learning Studio mentioned below, follow these [instructions](https://forums.fast.ai/t/platform-azure/65527)

 # Create an ML workspace
 The [Azure Machine Learning workspace](https://docs.microsoft.com/en-us/azure/machine-learning/overview-what-is-machine-learning-studio) is the top-level resource for the service.
 It provides you with a centralized place to work with all the artifacts you create.